 You are invited to explore The Holmes County District Public Library’s fast Internet network using your own laptop computer or wireless-enabled device.
 Free access is provided during regular business hours in most public seating areas in select WiFi-enabled library locations.

-Simply request a login ticket from staff, connect your wireless device to the Library Public WiFi network and then launch your device’s Web browser to access the network.
+Simply connect your wireless device to the Holmes Co Public Library Wireless network and then launch your device’s Web browser to access the network.

 Limitations and Disclaimers